nwthomas/oura-ring-mcp-server/README.md

+> NOTE: This project has been updated to use OAuth2 ahead of Oura Ring's deprecation of Personal Access Tokens (PATs).
+This means your MCP will work into 2026 (and beyond) after following the setup steps.

 # Oura Ring MCP Server

 This repository contains a Model Context Protocol (MCP) implementation wrapping calls to the Oura Ring API.
 It can be used by any LLM that implements the MCP client protocol in order to interface with it.
 It's currently setup to run locally.